 |La Baronnie Manoir||Self Catering||Saturday||3||6||3||2 cots available for babies|

-Entry is either via one of the two doors from the verandah into the large kitchen and diner with inglenook fireplace with classic Godin range cooker, separate oven and dishwasher.
+Entry to this quirky property is either via one of the two doors from the verandah into the large kitchen and diner with inglenook fireplace with a range cooker, separate oven and integrated dishwasher and fridge freezer.

 Downstairs also comprises a large living room with log-burner and fireplace, comfy reclining leather sofas and a Juliet balcony with views towards the pool and the Dordogne valley.

 Bedroom 2 has stunning south facing views and has a king-size bed with a Jack and Jill en suite (shared with bedroom 3).
-Bedroom 3 has a double bed and faces the front of the property.
+Bedroom 3 currently has a double bed, but there will be the option to be configured as 2 single beds in place of the double, and faces the front of the property.

 As this is our home in winter there are ample dishes and utensils.

 The living room is a bright welcoming room with Juliet balcony a large wood burning stove, reclining leather sofas and a DVD/Blu-ray player and TV with UK and FR satellite free-to-air channels.
 A selection of board games are available for your use.

 Bedroom 1 with dual aspect windows (east and south), king size bed, double ended freestanding bath, separate shower cubicle, basin/vanity unit and heated towel rail.
 Large mirrored wardrobes and chest provide plenty of clothes storage.
 There is also a small safe.

 Bedroom 2 also with a king size bed, built in wardrobes with shelves, en-suite of large shower cubicle, basin and toilet is shared on a Jack and Jill basis with bedroom 3.
 This bedroom also faces south and has amazing views.